Your fact-checking cheat sheet for Trump’s immigration address

 Furthermore, the number includes a mix of violent and nonviolent offenses.
 A CBP breakdown shows that 46.5 percent of all the convictions (not arrests) were for illegal entry or reentry.

-–In the past two years, ICE has arrested 235,000 aliens on criminal charges or convictions.
+— In the past two years, ICE has arrested 235,000 aliens on criminal charges or convictions.

 It’s important to keep in mind that this figure includes all types of crimes, including nonviolent offenses such as illegal entry or reentry.